GuFerreiraV/consuming-ombd-api/README.md

-Consumindo API
+# Consumindo API

-Nesta Branch estarei consumindo a OMDB API para fins de estudo.
+> In this Branch I will be consuming the OMDB API for study purposes.

-API abaixo:
+API below:
 [OMDB](https://www.omdbapi.com/)